William-Ogilvie/NYC-taxi-data-analysis/README.md

 rm -r "~/NYC-taxi-data-analysis"
 ```

-Once the data has been downloaded you will want to start with the notebooks at least initally to process the taxi data.
-Before moving onto the streamlit app.
-To launch jupyter lab in the container run the follwing command from the project root (so mambauser@USER_NAME:/app):
+Once the data has been downloaded you will want to start with the notebooks at least initially to process the taxi data.
+Before moving on to the Streamlit app.
+To launch Jupyter Lab in the container run the following command from the project root (so mambauser@USER_NAME:/app):

 ```bash
 jupyter lab --ip=0.0.0.0 --no-browser --allow-root --NotebookApp.token=''
 ```

-You will then be able to open jupyter lab on your host machine by visting http://127.0.0.1:8888/ in a browser.
-From here you will be able to see the projects notebooks inside the notebooks dir.
+You will then be able to open Jupyter Lab on your host machine by visiting http://127.0.0.1:8888/ in a browser.
+From here you will be able to see the project's notebooks inside the notebooks directory.
 The notebooks are numbered from 1 to 5 and will walk through and explain the project in order.
-There is a folder of rough notebooks that I have kept from intial exploration of the data for completness although they may have errors within them.
-Once you have completed notebook 2_data_processing.ipynb the time series data will now have been processed allowing you to launch the streamlit app.
-However it is recommened to complete notebooks 3 through 5 first as they will provide better context for the app itself.
+There is a folder of rough notebooks that I have kept from the initial exploration of the data for completeness, although they may have errors within them.
+Once you have completed notebook 2_data_processing.ipynb the time series data will now have been processed allowing you to launch the Streamlit app.
+However it is recommended to complete notebooks 3 through 5 first as they will provide better context for the app itself.

-To then launch the streamlit app run the following commands:
+To then launch the Streamlit app run the following commands:

 ```bash
 cd app